garrandall/popular-music-data/tracks/second-nature-dan-hartman.md

 Woo
 In every lover's heart the story's being told
 With a message saying
-Ooh, I love you, ooh, I love you
+Oh, I love you, oh, I love you
-Ooh, I love you so
+Oh, I love you so

 The way we do the things we do
 Second nature